barchart/push-notifications-public/packages/sdk-js/README.md

 ### Overview

-This **JavaScript SDK** provides API to interact with **Barchart Push Notification Service** — a simple service for push notifications.
+This **JavaScript SDK** provides a mechanism to interact with the **Barchart Push Notification Service** API — a simple service for managing push notifications to iOS and Android devices.

 ### Documentation